lych1233/compactDRL/README.md

 #### Spotlight

-- Implementation trick usage is pruned, while keeping those tricks that significantly affect the performance
+- Implementation trick usage is pruned, while those tricks that significantly affect the performance are kept
 - Elaborate documentation. **Every** specific configuration (hyper-parameter) has a description: the basic configuration explanation is in run.py; the environment (buffer) configuration explanation is in envs/"env name".py (buffers/base.py); the algorithm-specific hyper-parameter explanation is in drl/"algo name"/config.py
 - Acceptable performance on the most common benchmark environments in research: Atari (for discrete) and MuJoCo (for continuous), as other elegant implementation are usually not tested on all of them